What is Plastic?

 - Poor conductors of heat and electricity

-- Easily molded into different shape and size
+- Easily moulded into different shape and size

 - Resist corrosion and are resistant to many chemicals.